ppy/osu-wiki/wiki/Tournaments/LGA/2025/en.md

    - Double Time: 3 beatmaps
    - Lazer Mod: 1 beatmap
 4. Players will participate in an osu!(lazer) playlist lobby, which can be completed anywhere from **Sunday, May 4 19:00 UTC** to **Sunday, May 11 19:00 UTC**.
-   - The playlist to be played is titled `Lazer Grand Arena 2025 - Qualifiers`, hosted by [LeoFLT](https://osu.ppy.sh/users/3668779).
+   - The playlist to be played is titled `Lazer Grand Arena 2025 - Qualifiers`, hosted by ::LeoFLT::{ user-id=3668779 }.
    - *Notice: the playlist **closes** on May 11, 19:00 UTC, at which point no new scores will be allowed.
 No exceptions will be made.*
 5. Players will have **18 tries** to use across the **12 playlist entries**, with no restrictions on the order of play or amount of tries per individual item.
    - To be eligible for seeding, every player must submit ***at least*** one score for every beatmap listed.